EVs parked outside country estate in the UK.

 Automotive Content Editor

-Electric vehicles (EVs) have moved beyond a niche transport solution and entered the mainstream market.
+Electric vehicles (EVs) are now well and truly mainstream options in the new car market.
 But there’s still a long way to go before electric power overtakes petrol or diesel power in every new car and van market across the world.

 With the European Union relaxing its 2035 ban on the sale of new petrol and diesel cars with new emissions rules, are we going to see a change of course?